- Fantastic screen

 Read more: Galaxy S5 vs HTC One M8

 These phones use the same core processor too – but the S5 is clocked a little faster – and the Xperia Z2 has more RAM, 3GB to the Samsung's 2GB.
 This should in theory make it slightly better at multitasking.
-The Xperia also has a higher-resolution camera, and DXOMark rates it as the highest-quality sensor in a mobile.
+The Xperia also has a higher-resolution camera, and DXOMark rates it as the highest-quality sensor in a mobile although the S5 more than holds its own in this department.
 However, the Galaxy S5 screen still has the edge for pure image quality.

 Read more: Galaxy S5 vs Xperia Z2